robatwilliams/decent-code/commits.md

 **Avoid including left-over unused code.** Such code is often from experimentation, trying different approaches, or trial-and-error.
 CSS tends to be quite susceptible to this.

 **Avoid accidentally including unwanted files such as personal configuration and log files.** Use your source control tool's [ignore-file feature](https://git-scm.com/docs/gitignore) to prevent accidentally including such files.
 Check in the ignore file.
 Configuration that needs to be consistent across the team should however be checked in.

+## Messages

+**Summarise the change in the first ~70 characters.** This allows an at-a-glance understanding when reading the log.
+Many source control tools hide the rest of the message by default.

+**Include the "why" as well as the "what".** Explain briefly what's being done.
+This is in the context of the commit - it needs to be more granular than just the headline name of a big feature.
+Bear in mind that the detail of the "what" can be found in the diff.
+The "why" however isn't always apparent or immediately clear, so do include it in the message.
+For more complex changes or refactorings, a brief description of the "what" can be helpful.

+**Reference relevant issue tracker IDs, as per project conventions.** These identifiers allow further information around a change to be found conveniently.
+Most commonly, it's for the issue currently being worked on, but could also be other useful and relevant issues.
+The former case can be automated using a source control branch-detecting commit message hook, such as [this one](https://github.com/robatwilliams/git-ticket-number-prefix-hook).

+*For more on why good commit messages matter, I recommend the introduction section in particular of this ["How to Write a Git Commit Message"](https://chris.beams.io/posts/git-commit/) article by Chris Beams.*